khaled-alshamaa/gee/MiddleEast-EVI-Trend-2003-2018.md

 # EVI Change Terns in the Middle East from 2003 to 2018:
-I created this informative map to tell the region stories by capture and emphasize the long-term slop of [EVI](https://en.wikipedia.org/wiki/Enhanced_vegetation_index) using the [harmonic regression](https://docs.google.com/document/d/1mNIRB90jwLuASO1JYas1kuOXCLbOoy1Z4NlV1qIXM10/edit) model using
+I created this map to tell the region stories by capture and emphasize the long-term slop of [EVI](https://en.wikipedia.org/wiki/Enhanced_vegetation_index) using the [harmonic regression](https://docs.google.com/document/d/1mNIRB90jwLuASO1JYas1kuOXCLbOoy1Z4NlV1qIXM10/edit) model calculated via
 [Google Earth Engine](https://developers.google.com/earth-engine/guides/playground).
-Used data source is the [MOD13Q1.006](https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MOD13Q1) Terra Vegetation Indices
+The used data source is the [MOD13Q1.006](https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MOD13Q1) Terra Vegetation Indices
 16-Day Global 250m.
 Also, you can test it online [here](https://code.earthengine.google.com/9508fccb9c007c50ddb86c91ffe1f2c7).

 Here is a picture that worth a thousand words: